jontrossbach/openshift-discourse/README.md

 # openshift-discourse
-This is an automated deploment of discourse for OpenShift
+This is an automated deployment of discourse for OpenShift

 Not working yet but when it does work it should launch by doing: